 I haven’t reviewed many restaurants from Disneyland Resort Paris, but those I have reviewed haven’t been exactly favorable.
-On our first visit to Paris, after a few disappointing and overpriced meals, we opted to eat most of our remaining meals in the Disney Village at Earl of Sandwich.
+As a result of disappointing and overpriced meals (plus limited restaurant hours and a surplus of closures), we usually opt to eat most of our meals in the Disney Village at Earl of Sandwich or Five Guys.

 Before we get to the meal itself, let’s take a look at the decor…